jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 *Proof of skills will be required (a portfolio of work, a completed application�)

-''' Additional Qualifications (but NOT required): '''
+** Additional Qualifications (but NOT required): **

 *College graduate (Master's Degree even better)
 *Java programming skills

-''' Project Description: '''
+** Project Description: **
  *Unfortunately, I can�t give away much of a description here, but what I can say is that the application is a consumer program that is meant to be fun, functional, & gorgeous.
-Think Delicious Library, iSale, Growl, Transmit, [[MemoryMiner]], & [[AppZapper]] in terms of super-cool consumer programs that are beautiful, well-designed, fun to use, and solidly programmed to get an idea of what I am looking to create.
+Think Delicious Library, iSale, Growl, Transmit, General/MemoryMiner, & General/AppZapper in terms of super-cool consumer programs that are beautiful, well-designed, fun to use, and solidly programmed to get an idea of what I am looking to create.
 Sorry, but that is as close to an explanation of what the application is as I am willing to give out right now.
 Also, there is a very solid timeline for this project (8 months for development, ship in less than one year).
 For now, this application is meant for online, direct download, distribution.

-''' Location: '''
+** Location: **
  *Wherever you are!
 Although it would be really nice to work with someone in person I would rather find an awesome person with incredible skills than someone who is just close to where I am.
 Definitely plan on meeting up a few times over the year, and talking just about every day.
 Meeting in person is very important.

-''' Contact: '''
+** Contact: **
  *If this sounds like something you are interested in and if you feel you are truly up to the challenge then please send a resume and a cover-letter to rokosj+cocoa[at]gmail.com.
 Only serious inquires will be responded to.
 A Design Document for the application (only partially completed) will be available to the final candidates so you can decide if this is really a project you are interested in.

 ----